 The first known ransomware attack occurred in 1989, but the real

 The first known ransomware attack occurred in 1989 and is memorialized in Becker’s Hospital Review.
 That attack targeted the healthcare industry, and 30 years later, the healthcare industry remains a top target for ransomware attacks.
 The opportunity for attackers has increased with the ability to get paid but made it harder to track with the introduction of Bitcoin.
 This cryptocurrency allows attackers to collect money from victims without going through traditional banking or payment.

 Ransomware is created by highly knowledgeable hackers, programmers, and scammers that are experts in computers.
 The term “ransomware” refers to the purpose of the software, which is to extort users or businesses for financial gain.
 The computer program is created to gain access to the files or operating system that it will hold ransom.
 The ransomware program gains access happens through infection or attack vectors.

 How does ransomware work?

-The most common delivery system for ransomware is by phishing.
+The most common delivery system for ransomware is phishing.
 Often an email or attachment will arrive in your company or personal email.
-A phishing email will be masquerading as a legitimate email, possibly form Microsoft or your bank.
+A phishing email will be masquerading as a legitimate email, possibly from Microsoft or your bank.
 It usually looks like a file or company you can trust.
-Phishing is so prevalent that Trend Micro list, 91% of cyber attacks and the resulting data breaches begin with a phishing email.
+Phishing is so prevalent that Trend Micro list, 91% of cyberattacks, and the resulting data breaches begin with a phishing email.